 Corkscrew "Super" Ghost Orchid

 Discovered in July 2007, the Corkscrew "Super Ghost" orchid has been in the spotlight each summer since then as it continues to produce many flowers year after year.
 Drawing attention from near and far as the largest ghost orchid discovered so far.
 It has delighted us every year since it's discovery with multiple bloomings throughout the summer.
 It began blooming in late June this year producing 20 flowers by the end of July and three of these first flowers were pollinated resulting in 3 new seed pods!
 On July 23 RJ Wiley took a photo of the Super Ghost which showed that the orchid had formed many new buds, and on August 9th he photographed it again with 11 flowers and 5 buds.
 A couple of the new flowers had munching on them, but most of them were fine.
-The orchid finished blooming by August 25th.
+The orchid finished blooming for the second time by August 25th.
 On October 19th one new flower opened up, but this one only lasted for a few days.

 This year's Ghost Orchid Activity:

-September 16, 2014: Two new flowers are in bloom!
-On 6/25/14 there were 20 buds spotted on the Corkscrew "Super Ghost".
+October 23, 2014: On 6/25/14 there were 20 buds spotted on the Corkscrew "Super Ghost".
 Most of these buds were very small, but by June 27th two of them had bloomed, the rest opened up throughout the early and middle part of July finishing by the end of July.
 On July 23rd it became apparent that the Super Ghost would bloom again as many new buds were spotted forming on the orchid.
 These started blooming by August 3rd and the last one faded on August 25th.
 On October 16 one more bud was discovered, and this opened into a bloom on October 19th.
 The orchid is finished blooming now.
-The Corkscrew "Super Ghost Orchid" typically produces flowers on and off throughout the summer, please check back here for further updates.
+The Corkscrew "Super Ghost Orchid" typically produces flowers on and off throughout the summer, please check back here for further updates next year.